islomar/advanced-react-graphql-course/README.md

   - It gets rendered even if a client has the JavaScript disabled.
   - When the HTML arrives to the browser, Next converts it to a React application, so for example you can still navigate between pages without the pages being reloaded, like an SPA.
   - But you can also use Next for **statically rendered** content: at build time, you can pre-render some pages, so that they load really really quickly.

+### Creating a Page Layout Component

+- Use `triggerSuggest` from VSCode for the automatic import.

 ## Module 3: CSS and Styled Components